Virtualization-projects/ee-workshop/README.md

 	![](./images/pwd_screen.png)

 2. There's a lot of information on this page about managing the cluster.
-You can take a moment to explore around and get famiiar with the layout.
+You can take a moment to explore around and get familiar with the layout.

 	Next, click on `Swarm` and select `Secrets`.

 	![](./images/ucp_secret_menu_1.png)